-Holy Name High School is closed through Friday, May 1, in accordance with the rules set forth by Governor Mike DeWine.
+Holy Name High School is closed for the remainder of the academic school year, in accordance with the rules set forth by Governor Mike DeWine.
 This webpage has been created to serve as a centralized location for all information that will be communicated to families during the closure timeframe.
-Here, you will find all emails that have been sent to parents/guardians and students, as well as other details that we hope will help the community get through the next three weeks.
+Here, you will find all emails that have been sent to parents/guardians and students, as well as other details that we hope will help the community.

 As updates become available and need to be communicated, we will do so as quickly and clearly as possible.
 Please know that every decision made now and moving forward is with your students’ well-being and safety in mind.
 We realize this is a stressful time for our community and country, and our prayers are with you all as we navigate this evolving situation.
 Thank you for the positive messages and support you have already sent to our administration and faculty.
 We will get through this together, as Namers always do.